Pablo (footballer, born March 1991)

-Pablo Ricardo de Souza (born 7 March 1991) is a Brazilian footballer who plays for Clube Esportivo Aimoré as a defender.
+Pablo Ricardo de Souza (born 7 March 1991) is a Brazilian former professional footballer who played as a centre-back.

-Club career
+Career

-Born in São Gonçalo, Rio de Janeiro, Pablo represented Atlético Paranaense and Boavista Sport Club as a youth.
-He started his senior professional career in 2012 with Associação Atlética Anapolina, representing São José dos Campos Futebol Clube, Associação Esportiva Jataiense, Duque de Caxias Futebol Clube in the following years.
+Born in São Gonçalo, Rio de Janeiro, Pablo represented Atlético Paranaense and Boavista as a youth.
+He started his senior professional career in 2012 with Anapolina, representing São José dos Campos, Jataiense, Duque de Caxias in the following years.

-On 14 September 2015, Pablo signed with second-tier club Mogi Mirim Esporte Clube.
-On 31 October, he made his debut, playing the whole ninety minutes of a 2–0 defeat against Ceará Sporting Club.
+On 14 September 2015, Pablo signed with second-tier club Mogi Mirim.
+On 31 October, he made his debut, playing the whole ninety minutes of a 2–0 defeat against Ceará.
 He contributed with 4 games in the league.

-In February 2017, Pablo signed with Esporte Clube Novo Hamburgo after a stint with São Carlos Futebol Clube.
+In February 2017, Pablo signed with Novo Hamburgo after a stint with São Carlos.
+At Novo Hamburgo, he formed a partnership in central defence with the experienced Júlio Santos.
 He played 16 matches as his club won the 2017 Campeonato Gaúcho.
 On 11 May 2017, he signed with Luverdense of the second tier.
-He scored his first goal on 6 June, in a 1–1 draw against Vila Nova Futebol Clube.
+He scored his first goal on 6 June, in a 1–1 draw against Vila Nova.

+In the final years of his career, he also played for São José-RS, Sergipe, Atlético Piauiense, Sampaio Corrêa-RJ, among others.
+He retired while playing for Novo Hamburgo, once again winning the second tier of the Rio Grande do Sul state championship.